And The Best Bread Bags For Homemade Bread Are?

 Delaying the inexorably oncoming staleness even by a day is a much sought after answer, further confused by different breads needing different care.

 The truth is I don’t really have this problem, home-baked loaves don’t last long enough to go stale and if I want to make bread pudding or whiz some breadcrumbs up in the blender, a separate and sneakily hidden loaf has to be baked first – no joking, freshly baked out of the bread machine it vanishes faster than snow in sunshine and leaves less trace behind it!

 However, you have to put freshly baked bread somewhere, even if it gets removed and eaten in short order – so what do I do with mine?

-If the bread comes out first thing in the morning, it cools enough to cut by breakfast and any left over after that joins a second loaf in making sandwiches for pack-ups.
+If the bread comes out first thing in the morning, it cools enough to cut by breakfast and any left over after that joins the second loaf in making sandwiches for pack-ups.

 If I know it’ll be used within a few hours then oftentimes it gets wrapped in a clean dry linen towel – this allows it to breathe without getting hard on the corners and dry where you’ve already cut it.

 When baked in the evening the loaf or loaves are cool by bedtime and they go into a bread bag like this one, or a paper bag if I’ve run out – by the way, there’s a reason for not having enough of them.